nuxeo-sandbox/nuxeo-dlp-scanner/README.md

 ### Google DLP Scanner Default Properties

 ```
+# Stop listener from processing events
+dlp.scan.enabled=(true)|false

-# Stop checks by setting this to false
+# Stop Google checks by setting this to false
 google.dlp.enabled=(true)|false

 # List of Info Types to use